-The new carpet tiles used were British-manufactured BREEAM A+ heavy contract carpet tiles.
+The new carpet tiles used were British-manufactured BREEAM A+ heavy duty contract carpet tiles.

 Remanufacturing and refurbishment occurred on site to reduce transport and enable Welsh employment.
 Eight unemployed with disabilities from the South Wales valleys were engaged for the project, including two youths.
 Five were trained in furniture refurbishment and reupholstering as well as furniture removals and truck load management.
 Three were trained in flooring reclamation, logistics and fitting.

 Design for Disability